Murrin Provincial Park

 Browning Lake offers swimming, picnicking, fishing and a nice walking trail around the lake.

 - Bring your own drinking water as there is no potable water available in the park.

 - There is no boat launch and motor boats are not permitted.

 Location and MapsPlease note: Any maps listed are for information only - they may not represent legal boundaries and should not be used for navigation.

 Management PlanningManagement Planning Information

-Approved Master Plan is available in pdf format.
+- Approved Master Plan for Murrin Provincial Park is available online in pdf format.
 [PDF 1.02MB]

 Activities Available at this Park

 There are paddling, canoeing and kayaking opportunities at this park; however, this is a very small lake.
 You may wish to seek other paddling opportunities.
 Kayak/canoe rentals are located nearby in Squamish.